santagoy/san-tagoy-xyz/content/posts/the-traditions.md

   - magic system
   - worldbuilding
   - living content
+images:
+  - /images/the-traditions/traditions-front-image.jpg
 ---

 # The Traditions?

 As many as there are Spheres of Afterlife.
-Some are bound to specific spheres while other access multiple.
-No, you can't travel to these spheres at the moment, at least while alive.
-Yes, many have tried and died—their attempts often done while high on vanity.
+Every Tradition draws from a Sphere or multiple.
+No, you can't travel to these Spheres at the moment, at least while alive.
+Yes, many have tried and died—their attempts done while high on vanity.
 You must not succumb to such temptations.
 I pass this knowledge unto you with that hope alone.
 You've trained enough to perceive the veil and, while more training is required to manipulate it adeptly, I trust that these Spells are well within your power to enact.

 ## Undeadery